-GRADUATION.
 Students are expected to file graduation applications with the Registrar's Office at least one quarter preceding the completion of degree requirements.
 Commencement exercises to award degrees, diplomas, and certificates to students in respective divisions are at the conclusion of the Spring Quarter.
 A diploma fee of \$8.00 is charged to each graduating student.
 The specific date of the commencement exercise is listed in the College Calendar in the front of this catalog.
-All students who have completed degree requirements since the previous commencement are expected to participate in the exercises unless excused in writing by the Senior Vice President.

-Students should submit their excuse in writing at least one month in advance of the commencement exercise.
+All students who have completed degree requirements since the previous commencement are expected to participate in the exercises unless excused by the Senior Vice President.
+Students should submit their written excuses at least one month in advance of the commencement exercise.